 The Department of Health today published statistics on complaint issues and compliments received by the six Health and Social Care (HSC) Trusts during 2022/23.
 It also includes information on complaints against Family Practitioner Services in Northern Ireland for the year ending 31 March 2023

 The key findings presented in the statistics release are listed below.

-- Over the last five years, four of the six HSC Trusts reported an increase in the number of complaint issues received; with the largest increase (37.9%, 362) reported by the Southern Trust (Table 1, Figure 2).
+- Over the last five years, all six HSC Trusts reported an increase in the number of complaint issues received; with the largest increase (68.1%) reported by the Southern Trust (Table 1, Figure 2).

 Notes to editors:

 - The information detailed in this publication is derived from two separate statistical returns provided by the six HSC Trusts including the Ambulance Service (NIAS), (i) complaints, and (ii) compliments received by HSC Trusts.
-It also includes information on FPS complaints derived from the HSC Board CH8 statistical return.
+It also includes information on FPS complaints derived from the SPPG Complaints Team CH8 statistical return.